Not a fan of polyurethane? Consider Waterlox, a tung-oil based finish.

 The main drawback to Waterlox is that it is solvent-based, meaning that your home will smell of evaporating paint thinner during the entire coating process, which can take three to four days (dry time is 6 to 24 hours between coats, depending on temperature and humidity).
 In addition, sometimes the Waterlox Original Sealer appears to be startlingly glossy, even though it is advertised as a medium sheen.

 But its advantages outweigh these minor problems.
 Waterlox bonds well to itself, so you are not required to abrade the floor between coats unless you are experiencing roughness or grain whiskering.
-Another Waterlox feature is that it can be tinted with up to one quart of old-fashioned, solvent-based stain (without additives such as urethane) per gallon.
+Another Waterlox feature is that it can be tinted with up to one quart of old-fashioned, solvent-based stain (without additives such as urethane,or solvents like alcohol) per gallon.

 The sheen problem is easily solved by simply waiting for six months.
 Foot traffic will eventually soften the high gloss of the original sealer to a soft satin.
 If you can’t wait, you can buy a separate Waterlox Original Satin finish that will give you the lower sheen without the wait.